You’ve got questions. We’ve got answers.

 What are you doing to welcome lower-income, economically diverse folks into the Co-op community?

 Chicago Market’s Mission Statement includes the following: “we support service to diverse communities, good-paying jobs, local economic development, environmental stewardship, accountability and social responsibility.”
-At this time, we’re unable to offer discounts on Co-op Ownership, but we do offer a plan that allows up to 10 months of smaller monthly payments toward the onetime fee.
+We offer our All Are Welcome payment plan as a pathway to Ownership for those on limited incomes, experiencing financial instability, or participating in programs like LINK, SNAP, WIC, or SSI/SDI.
+And our Owner Grant Program is a path to Ownership that requires no out-of-pocket cost.
 Further, we invite everyone, not just Owners, to join us at most of our events and programs, or as volunteers so they can engage with us and help actively shape our community.
 Once the store opens, we hope to accept services like SNAP and LINK, and to offer other services or opportunities for economically-diverse customers as many of our co-op brethren do, including sponsored or reduced-price Ownerships, and more.
 Meanwhile, if you have ideas or want to get involved in this area, we’d welcome that!
-Email firstname.lastname@example.org to get involved.
+Email [email protected] to get involved.